-Why Is It So Much Easier to Organize Everyone Else’s Stuff?
+Why Is It Easier to Organize Someone Else’s Stuff?

 People have often said to me, “I can help other people get their stuff organized, but with my own stuff it’s different” or “I have no trouble staying organized at work, but I can’t seem to do the same thing at home.”
 Why is this?